Q: Should I notify the University if I have symptoms that resemble COVID-19 (fever, cough, shortness of breath) or have tested positive for COVID-19?

 A: The nature of each course and its faculty member will determine how course content is delivered online or through a hybrid approach that blends in-person and online instruction.
 If the delivery involves all students meeting virtually at the same time (synchronously), the course will meet on its regularly scheduled days and times.
 Coursework might also be delivered asynchronously, in which case students would work on course segments at times that work best for them.

 Q: Will there be tutoring, writing, advising and academic help online?

 A: Yes, the Student Success Center offers their services both face-to-face or online, depending on your preference.

 Q: What food options will be available on campus?

 A: For the most up-to-date Dining Services food options, hours, and COVID guidelines, see the Dining Services website.
 For those students who are living on campus or in the Crookston area who may have unmet food needs, Eagle's Essentials Pantry is still available Monday-Friday in Owen 170 and is accessible via the Student Center doors.
-Please contact Deb Chandler - [email protected] for any other unmet food needs.

-Q: What sports are happening this fall?
+Q: What sports are happening this year?

 A: Yes, we are in full swing in the 2021-2022 academic year.